-In 1992, after the fall of the Soviet Union, entire Russia was put in the hands of Wall Street (Goldman Sachs, Larry Summers etc.) and the IMF.
+In 1992, after the fall of the Soviet Union, entire Russia was put in the hands of Wall Street and the IMF.
 After all, communism had failed and it was time to embrace capitalism!
 These experts were supposed to create miracles using principles of free market and privatization that would make everyone prosperous.

 In reality, Privatization became Piratization.

 It was just the like the shock doctrine that Milton Friedman and his Chicago Boys inflicted on Chile in the 1970s.
 A slightly different version of the same playbook has been used on Greece since 2009.

 In 1992, the first year of “reform” introduced by globalists, Russia’s inflation skyrocketed to 2500%.
 This had a double-whammy effect.
 One, the price of food and other things went up 25 times!
 Second, savings of pensioners were wiped out.
 If someone had 100,000 Rubles saved up, it turned into about 4,000 Rubles.

 The people in charge of this economic terrorism was the Harvard Mafia – Larry Summers (the future Treasury Secretary of the US), Jeffrey Sachs, David Lipton etc. – that destroyed the economy through crony capitalism, hyperinflation, debt trap and austerity.
 Crony capitalism’s strategy was to divvy up Russia’s vast natural resources and state corporations among a handful of oligarchs who, in turn, sold a chunk of the ownership to western elites for pennies on the dollar (think of it as a commission).

 The US controlled Russia’s politics as well.
 Russia’s leadership, including the two-term President, Boris Yeltsin, was handpicked by America’s elites.
 Below are: